-South Africa’s most advanced prescription medication addiction treatment centre based in Cape Town.
+South Africa’s most advanced prescription medication addiction online therapy from South Africa.
 You too can break free from prescription drug addiction.
 Contact our support team today.

 Prescription Drug Rehab

 For help in dealing with prescription medication addictions, simply dial the number at the top of this page to discuss it or to arrange a confidential session with a professional addiction counsellor.

 Media reports about the untimely deaths of celebrities, due to abuse of prescription medication, have brought this matter to the attention of many people.
 There are now more people who use prescription medicines than ever before in history.

 Prescription medicines are not generally implicated when the word drugs is used by the media or in casual conversation.
 The word is commonly used to denote only illicit drugs, but prescription medicines are, in fact, classified as drugs.
 They are simply allowed, as controlled substances, because of a justifiable need for medical application.

 Because these drugs can be legally obtained and used, there is a moral perception that abusing it is not as bad as using notorious “hard” drugs like, for instance, marijuana and heroine.
 In a certain sense this may, arguably, be true.
 Nonetheless, abuse of prescribed medication remains extremely dangerous.

 Prescription drugs require legitimate access, but, because it is widely and abundantly distributed, access is difficult to control.
 People who are addicted, become desperate and use various methods to obtain excessive quantities.

 They deceptively solicit legal prescriptions from a number of different doctors and chemists.
 They enlist helpers who obtain prescriptions under the helpers’ names and then pass it on to them.
 They even forge prescriptions.
 There is also a thriving “black market”, operated by illegal syndicates and peddlers, where any quantity can be bought without prescription.